Updated: May 13

 How does a day look like working in BAIS?

 BAIS is a volunteer-based NGO, we sacrifice a lot from our free-time to run the organization.
 The BAIS Board communicates on a daily basis and we usually have meetings and calls in the evenings.
 Thank god we have a part-time employee who can support our operations!
 Friendship and common interest are what definitely move the association forward.

 How has COVID-19 affected the organization?
 And what are your future goals?

 COVID-19 has impacted everybody’s life.
 There are no international events, no youth exchanges, or trainings.
 We had to postpone a lot of our activities and we had to move many of our activities online.
 Still, last summer was a success, everybody wanted to take part in our hikes!
-We are confident that once this difficult situation ends, there will be an even bigger demand for our activities!"

 "We are confident that once this difficult situation ends, there will be even a bigger demand for our activities!"